meows/racket/docs/lambda.md

 scientists love Greek and Latin things), and it looks like `λ` when it's lower-cased, which is how it's often written.

-Also, mathematicians and computer scientists sometimes use it as a name for a function, and it's actually the picture logo of the language you're using if you look really closely.
+Mathematicians and computer scientists sometimes use it as a name for a function, and it's actually the picture logo of the language you're using if you look really closely.